Get Bots to Crawl your Site More Effectively

 - Check crawl errors and resolve from Google webmaster

 - Use “Fetch as Googlebot” to verify all redirect and rewrite URLs

 Here’s a more in-depth look at each one of those tips:

 - Make sure you have strong site architecture.
 All URL should be reachable from home page and child page.

 - Make your whole content indexable.
-Means textual content should be plain text and should not be hidden in image and video.
+Means textual content should be plain text and should not be hidden in images and videos.
 For Image- content, use alt tags to index it.
 Use Video sitemap to make sure videos are indexable.

 - Check crawl error in webmaster tools.
 Find and resolve URLs which are unreachable or not found (404 errors).
 Make sure user from your site or external site, clicks on link to reach on your site should come on correct page where he should be.